Dryer repair

 Step 3: Remove the old felt seal and clean the surface

-1. Note exactly where the old seal sits, where the seam lands, and which direction the felt lip or glide surface faces before removing it.
+1. Note exactly where the old seal sits, where the seam lands, and which direction the felt lip or glide surface faces.
+Measure or mark the gap from the drum edge if the channel is wide.

 2. Peel the old felt seal away from the drum or bulkhead, depending on where your dryer uses it.

-3. Scrape off leftover adhesive, fuzz, and loose material with a putty knife without digging into the drum lip or bulkhead.
+3. Scrape off leftover adhesive, fuzz, and loose material with a putty knife.
+Keep the blade low so it does not dig into the drum lip or bulkhead.

-4. Vacuum lint from the cabinet, motor area, blower area you can safely reach, and around the seal track.
+5. Vacuum lint from the cabinet, motor area, blower area you can safely reach, and around the seal track, slots, and lower cabinet ledge.

 If it works: The old seal is fully removed and the mounting surface is clean, smooth, and dry.